Skip to main content

 Enterprise compliance filters

-A healthcare organization deploys a Filter Function that scans every outbound message for PHI patterns (SSN, MRN, dates of birth).
+A healthcare organization deploys a Filter Function that scans outbound messages for PHI patterns (SSN, MRN, dates of birth).
 Matches are redacted before the response reaches the user, and the original is logged to their SIEM.
 No model configuration changes required.
 The filter runs transparently on every conversation.
+(This is an illustrative example.
+Regex-based filtering may not catch all sensitive data patterns.
+Organizations with compliance requirements should validate filter coverage independently.)

 Multi-provider model routing